ashraypai/BlogPosts/VFX Graph/README.md

 I am not sure if VFX graph will work on android phone Shortly we will find an answer for all these Questions.

+## VFX GRAPH DOES NOT WORK WITH ARCORE !
+The apps get built, the fireworks get augments as well, but the particles are distorted and looks horrible.
+However it works with Iphone, here is a github link : https://github.com/DanMillerDev/ARFoundation_VFX Try it out !

+In the meanwhile I will wait for Unity to releases VFX Graph support for ARCore.